What happens in a first counselling session?

 Your counsellor should undertake regular training and development to ensure that their skills and experience are kept up to date.
 Many will not list this on their website but should provide you with details if you ask.

 The most important aspect of counselling is the relationship that you have between you and your counsellor.
 A good relationship normally achieves the best outcomes.
 For this reason it is important that you feel a good vibe with your counsellor.
 Don't expect this to happen at the first session but you will most likely know after a few sessions if you are the right fit.
-If you feel that I am not the right counsellor for you then I can make some suggestions for other counsellors or agencies or can direct you to some counseling directories.

 A good counsellor will be non-judgmental, will not tell you what to do and will maintain good ethical boundaries.
 Most importantly, a good counsellor will believe in you!